sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Procedurals ready for Nodegraph _WIP

-MARI EXTENSION PACK procedurals have been cleaned for the Nodegraph
+MARI Extension Pack Nodes have been reworked for best experience in the Nodegraph.

-A number of MARI EXTENSION PACK procedurals had their paramenters exposed as Node Handles to allow node-driven paramenters (Octaves driven by another Noise etc.).
+Nodes now have their most useful paramenters exposed as Node Handles to allow node-driven paramenters (Octaves driven by another Noise etc.).
 While Node Handles are unmapped, Node Sliders are used.
 While Node Handles are mapped, Node Sliders are ignored.